ArikSquad/EnSave-Discord/README.md

   cd Desktop/EnSave-Discord
   ```

-4. Then pip install requirements.txt in your shell.
+4. Then install requirements in your shell.
 ```
 pip install -r requirements.txt
 ```